 - 1 1/4 cup medjool dates pitted

 - 2 cups pecans

 - For the Cheesecake:

 - 1/3 cup coconut cream or full fat coconut milk

 - 1/2 cup maple syrup

 - For the Salted Caramel Glaze:

-- Place cheesecake in the freezer and cover with plastic wrap.
-Freeze for at least 4 hours, but up to a week (although it's best to eat within 3-4 days).
+Place cheesecake in the freezer and cover with plastic wrap.
+Freeze for at least 4 hours, but up to 2 weeks (although it's best to eat within 7-10 days).

-- Make the salted caramel: in a small saucepan heat coconut milk, sugar and vanilla.
+Make the salted caramel: in a small saucepan heat coconut milk, sugar and vanilla.
 Bring to a low boil stirring constantly to prevent burning.
 After about 10 minutes, the color should darken and be ready.
 Add sea salt.
 Pour into a jar or glass bowl and let cool.
 You can even refrigerate to speed up the process.
 Drizzle over the cheesecake.
 You should have plenty of leftover caramel.
-You can pour over the entire cheesecake, or create a light drizzle.
 Sprinkle with additional sea salt.